sarahciston/codingcare/posts/guide.md

 ### Acknowledge context together

 And we acknowledge many contexts that situate the tools and languages we choose.
 There are no defaults, no neutrals; our choices have histories, they come with politics attached.

+We don’t dismiss hierarchy out of hand, but acknowledge and work to address it by meeting each other where we are and valuing what each can contribute to another’s knowledge, and to better and more diverse computational systems.

 **Situatedness*